 The U.S. tax treatment of the Notes is uncertain.
-Please carefully read the section entitled "Material U.S. Federal Income Tax Consequences" in the product prospectus supplement, and the section entitled "Material U.S. Federal Income Tax Consequences" below.
-You should consult your tax advisor about your tax situation.
+Please read carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the product prospectus supplement, and the section entitled "Material U.S. Federal Income Tax Consequences" below.
+You should consult your tax advisor as to the tax consequences of your investment in the Notes.

 For a discussion of the Canadian federal income tax consequences of investing in the Notes, please see the discussion in the product prospectus supplement under "Supplemental Discussion of Canadian Tax Consequences."
-If you are not a Non-resident Holder (as that term is defined in the prospectus) for Canadian federal income tax purposes or if you acquire the Notes in the secondary market, you should consult your tax advisors as to the consequences of acquiring, holding and disposing of the Notes and receiving the payments that might be due under the Notes.
+If you are not a Non-resident Holder (as that term is defined in the prospectus) for Canadian federal income tax purposes or if you acquire the Notes in the secondary market, you should consult your tax advisor as to the consequences of acquiring, holding and disposing of the Notes and receiving the payments that might be due under the Notes.